ChristopherAnaya/Breakout/RequirmentSpecifications.md

 - Date: [11/14/2024]

 ## Game Overview
  The goal of the game is to beat as many levels as possible as they increase in difficulty.
-You destroy blocks using a ball that bounces off the player charter below. every level it gets faster and every five levels it takes one more hit per block.
-The user also has access to powerups to help them
+You destroy blocks using a ball that bounces off the player charter below. every three levels it gets faster and every five levels it takes one more hit per block.
+The user also has access to powerups to help them such as frezzing, slowdown, double size etc.

 ## Functional Requirements
  **Core Features**